 In days gone by many Australians relied on harvesting rainwater to meet their water requirements.
 And of course there are those in rural and remote areas who still do.
 There are now strong economic and environmental arguments for householders and businesses to collect and use rainwater even when they have access to a town supply.

 One of the reasons rainwater collection fell out of favour was the problem of tanks becoming breeding grounds for insects and concerns about contamination of water.
 These days modern tank installations have reduced these risks and when coupled with regular maintenance the customer can reap the benefits of a free water supply suitable for many household and business requirements.

-Rainwater which is appropriately collected can be safely used for such residential uses as watering the garden, toilet flushing and washing machine supply.
+Rainwater which is appropriately collected can be safely used for such commercial uses as watering the garden, toilet flushing and washing machine supply.
 There are also a range of applications for harvested water in business and industrial settings.

 Rooftop Rainwater Harvesting